 When evaluating your financing options, you should remember to factor in all of the other costs of doing business as a truck driver.
 Fuel, insurance, tires, tarps, tie-downs, and other regular maintenance items will be recurring costs versus fixed costs over the life of the vehicle.

 Other costs will add to your monthly expense, in addition to your lease or purchase costs.
 Costs such as state permits, Unified Carrier Registration, and Heavy Highway Use Taxes.
 It’s best to make a list of your estimated recurring costs in advance so you can budget your expenses more accurately.

-Buying a truck, or even leasing one, is a major investment.
+Buying a commercial truck, or even leasing one, is a major investment.
 It will take time, but doing your homework in advance by contacting banks, leasing companies, carriers, and truck dealers will help you secure the best vehicle and financing.